tangminhanh/Fake-job-detection/README.md

     * XGBoost Classifier
     * KNeighbors Classifier
     * Decision Tree
- - Evaluate models: since want to minimize False Negative (incorrectly predict fraudulent jobs as non-fraudulent), we pay more attention to Recall and F2 score
+ - Evaluate models: since want to use minimize False Negative (incorrectly predict fraudulent jobs as non-fraudulent), we pay more attention to Recall and F2 score.
+When there are more than 1 model with approximately the same recall and F2 score, we take other evaluation metrics (accuracy, prediction, F1 score) in to consideration.
     + XGBoost has the best overall performance on the test set:
       * XGB Accuracy: 98.6%
       * XGB Recall: 79.2%